rseah145/smw-term2/lesson_6/Theory.md

 If there are multiple IPsec policies assigned at different levels, the last 1 takes effect

 Precedence sequence (From lowest to highest): Local GPO, Site, Domain, OU)

+Default order can be overridden using Enforced, Block Policy Inheritance